 Athens, Olympia and the Corinth Coast

-This tour begins in Greece's capital, Athens, over which the mighty Acropolis looms.
-Move on to Olympia, where the Olympic Games were first played in 776 BC, and explore ancient Delphi for a further fascinating glimpse into the past.
+Discover the highlights of Greece's capital, Athens, including the iconic Acropolis, and cross the famous Corinth Canal.
+You'll also visit Olympia, where the Olympic Games were first played in 776 BC, and explore ancient Delphi for a further fascinating glimpse into the past.

 - Just You Tour Manager as your host

 - 7 nights in 3 and 4-star hotels